bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach does not make a new array, where .map does, both iterate through the array. .Map needs a return statement and .forEach needs to be pushed, or somehow stored to see the results

 2. Explain the difference between a callback and a higher order function.
+A callback function can be fed into a higher order function as a parameter, a call back is a stored (variable) function.

 3. What is closure?

+Is reaching outside of the function for context.
+A function bundles with references to its outside environment.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding - this is the default binding if none of the other principles apply, or you are in STRICT MODE.
+  2. Implicit Binding - The most common rule (80% of cases).
+Where the function is invoked, we look to the left of the full stop to find the context of "this". (only applies with object methods)
+  3. Explicit Binding - Is specified by the programmers
+    a. .call - will immediately invoke the function and pass in arguments 1 by 1
+    b. .apply - will immediately incoke the function and pass in the arguments as an ARRAY
+    c. .bind - arguments passed in 1 by 1 - but the function is not invoked - instead it returns a new function that can be invoked later on.
+  4. NEW Binding - Using a constructor function and the keyword NEW to create a new object "this" points to WHEN a function is invoked

 5. Why do we need super() in an extended class?

+To pull in the parent's attributes and methods.
+Give the child context.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.